Winners announced for Transport for London’s annual gardening competition

 Since then, staff have made creative use of space on the transport network with flower beds, vegetable patches, hanging baskets and window boxes on platforms and balconies, and even in spaces as small as control room windows.
 It gives stations and their staff the opportunity to use their imagination, with plants being grown in a range of upcycled items such as old tyres, old food delivery crates, and food containers.

 The theme for this year’s competition was ‘Healthy Plants, Healthy People, Healthy Earth,’ as a recognition of the increasing threats from climate change.
-There were 57 entries from across the TfL network, and they were judged by over 40 volunteers, with the winners announced at an awards ceremony at City Hall.
+There were 57 entries from across the TfL network, and they were judged by over 40 volunteers, with the winners announced at an ceremony at City Hall.

 The Best in Show award as well as the Fruit & Vegetables category went to Morden Tube station in south London, where staff have been growing fruit and vegetables on a disused platform for around eight years, with a wide variety of foods from sour cherries, chilli peppers, and apricots, to limes, kale, and gooseberries, that are shared with colleagues and customers.
 They have also created a wellness meeting space, sheltered by flowers, for staff meetings.